The Schwinn IC3 Indoor Cycling Bike comes with some very good features.

 Making these adjustments are quick to do.
 If you have to adjust the bike after someone else used it, you won’t be slowed up too much in getting your workout stared.

-The manufacturer has confirmed that the bike can be adjusted to fit between 5ft 1 ins and 6ft 4 ins on Amazon.
+The manufacturer has confirmed that the bike can be adjusted to fit people between 5 ft 1 ins and 6ft 4 ins on Amazon.

 The inseam measurement it seems to work best for are between 29 – 38 ins (from supplier feedback).